Blood Brain Barrier

 Personalized Cancer Treatment

-Synthetic cells are artificial systems capable of replacing malfunctioning cells inside the body.
-Synthetic cells are an emerging scientific field that holds promise to transform engineered tissue into a bionic state, analogous to the technological transformation from walking or horses-and-buggies to cars and airplanes.
+Synthetic cells, artificial cell-like particles with a bottom-up design, offer great potential to support malfunctioning cells inside the body.
+Developing synthetic cells for therapeutic use is an emerging scientific field that holds promise to transform engineered tissue into a bionic state, analogous to the technological transformation from walking or horses-and-buggies to cars and airplanes.
 In our research, synthetic cells are evaluated as autonomous systems for producing therapeutic proteins inside the body.
-Synthetic cells can exceed certain natural functions, such as producing only one protein at large amounts, or producing therapeutic proteins that are toxic to living cells.
+Synthetic cells can exceed certain natural functions, such as producing only one protein in large amounts or producing therapeutic proteins that are toxic to living cells.
+As part of our research, we explore the potential use of synthetic cells in different biomedical fields such as regenerative medicine and cancer.
+In addition, we develop regulated communication mechanisms between synthetic cells to natural cells and between synthetic cells to themselves, for example, through light.

 Combining the disciplines of biology and engineering to address unmet medical needs makes synthetic cells attractive therapeutic platforms.
-Furthermore, synthetic cells also enable exploration of the origins-of-life and understanding the minimal requirement for cellular life to exist.
-The versatile characteristics of synthetic cells will allow tailoring biologics for the personalized needs of each patient.
+Furthermore, synthetic cells also enable exploration of the origins of life and understanding the minimal requirement for cellular life to exist.
+The versatile characteristics of synthetic cells will allow tailoring biologics for each patient's personalized needs

 Proteolytic Protein Delivery